google/cel-spec/doc/langdef.md

 *   `type(1) == string` evaluates to `false`
 *   `type(type(1)) == type(string)` evaluates to `true`

-### Message Values

-Any protocol buffer message is a CEL value, and each message type is its own CEL type, represented as its fully-qualified name (e.g.
-`google.protobuf.timestamp`).

-Some message types will be declared to be _opaque_, which means that CEL expressions are not allowed to form literals of this type or to access the message fields with the selection operator (see below).
-Opaque messages can only be provided by variables in the evaluation context or returned from functions, and they can only be used by providing them as arguments to functions.
-For instance, messages of type `google.protobuf.timestamp` are opaque, and CEL expressions will not name their fields directly.

 ### Protocol Buffer Data Conversion

 Protocol buffers have a richer range of types than CEL, so Protocol buffer data